Attention: scam alert! If any company asks for money or personal information on behalf of LITSLINK, do not hesitate to contact us directly.

 React and React Native Features

-The difference between React and React Native is significant.
+The difference between React vs. React Native is significant.
 React is designed for web development whereas React Native is used for cross-platform mobile development.
 Let’s sum up the difference between React and React Native in a brief checklist.
 Below is an overview of both – it should give you a fair idea of what makes them different to make an informed decision based on your priorities and expected outcome.

 Name React React Native